borgedoesthings/borgedoesthings/README.md

 - im borge, im the lead developer and founder behind indie game studio Tectonics Interactive
-- im currently looking to collaborate on terraria mods or other game projects
+- im currently looking to collaborate on terraria mods, the main tmod repo or other game projects
 - the best way to reach me: dm me on discord @borge_
 - pronouns: any
 - ive been coding in c(and by proxy c++ and c#) for about 9-10 years now